pfertyk/blog/content/008-asyncio-context-manager-testing.md

 the photo was taken, and subsequent API calls used random values of this param and thus returned different lists of photos.
-The code was simplified for the purpose of this post, so you just have to assume that 'random.photos' API returns a different set of photos each time it is called.
+The code was simplified for the purpose of this post, so you just have to assume that `random.photos` returns a different set of photos each time it is called.

 ## Testing